jgdigitaljedi/homeEntertainment/README.md

 It also keeps track of my video game library, gets information about the games, and states whether or not they are appropriate for my son to play.

+MONGO BRANCH HAS THE GOOD STUFF, JUST NOT YET COMPLETED

 Future plans include:
   - home automation controls
   - server monitoring and maintenence